shabrown/Salary-Prediction-Project/README.md

 As we can see that the job type variable is eventually distributed across the dataset.

-Janitor has the lowest median salary while CEO has the highest.
+The job type "janitor" has the lowest median salary while CEO has the highest.

 ![](https://i.imgur.com/Ke07Z4r.png)

 Degree:

-About half of the peope in the dataset has either a high school diploma or no degree.
-Bachelor, master and doctoral degrees are eventually distributed.
+About half of the people in the dataset have either a high school diploma or no degree.
+Bachelor, master, and doctoral degrees are eventually distributed.

-Not surprising, people has no degree has the lowest median salary.
+Not surprisingly, people with no degree have the lowest median salary.

 ![](https://i.imgur.com/9B0y1TA.png)

 Major:

-More than half of the people in the dataset has no major.
+More than half of the people in the dataset have no major.
 The rest of the majors are eventually distributed.

-People has no major has the lowest median salary while engineering major has the highest salary.
+People with no major have the lowest median salary while engineering major has the highest salary.

 ![](https://i.imgur.com/LfasZvS.png)

 Industry:

-All industires are eventlly distributed.
+All industries are eventually distributed.

 Education has the lowest median salary while oil has the highest median salary.